kovart/forta-attack-simulation/README.md

 As soon as new contracts are detected, their code is fetched and translated into OPCODE.
 This instruction machine code allows to find possible function selectors (4bytes) without having the [contract ABI](https://docs.soliditylang.org/en/v0.8.13/abi-spec.html).

 The bot then launches a local fork of the blockchain, within which it tries to mimic the execution of the functions observing changes in the token balances.
 To bring the simulation closer to real life, the bot performs transactions on behalf of the account that deployed the contract.

 While most exploit functions do not take any parameters, the bot tries to cover cases where the function can take up to 5 different parameters.
 It uses a clever way of determining the number of parameters, after which it is fuzzing them, shuffling potential values in various quantities.

+The bot also supports calling of `payable` functions, to which it sends the amount of ether specified in the [configuration file](./bot-config.json).

 ## Configuration

 You can configure the agent in the [bot-config.json](./bot-config.json) file.
 Supported token standards: native (e.g. ETH, MATIC), ERC20, ERC721, ERC1155.

-An important configuration parameter is the `threshold` field, which is specified for each of the tokens separately.
+For native and ers20 tokens, the threshold value is specified in dollars.
+As soon as the total amount of dollars exceeds the threshold, the bot fires an alert.
+You can specify this threshold value in `totalUsdTransferThreshold` field.

+To determine the USD value of tokens, the [DefiLlama Api](https://defillama.com/docs/api) is used.

-For ERC721, ERC1155 tokens, it defines the threshold value of total number of inner tokens.
+For tokens ERC721, ERC1155, the bot uses a threshold based on the total number of transferred tokens.
 For example, by setting `threshold` to `10` for an ERC721 token, the bot will fire an alert if it detects that an account has taken ownership of 11 different tokens (token IDs).
 For ERC1155 tokens, the bot also takes into account the value of each of the internal tokens, and sums them into one number.

 #### Example